Arkaeriit/reflet/assembler/README.md

 If you want to insert a byte into your program without having to write the instruction for it, you can write `rawbyte` followed by a single byte in base 10.

+If you want to jump to the address pointed in the working register, you can write `jmp` instead of `cpy R14`

 Usage:
 ```
 reflet-pasm <input file> <output file>